 The Dennis Historical Society will open the 1801 Captain Theophilus Baker House at Jericho Historic Center and the Dennis Maritime Museum at the West Dennis Graded Schoolhouse for holiday cheer as part of the West Dennis Stroll on Saturday, December 14.

-Baker House, which will be open from 1-4pm, will transport visitors to the 19th century as the DHS hosts a Christmas Tea set against a backdrop of special Cape-Cod-themed Yuletide decorations made of rose hips, evergreens, cranberries, shells, spices, and more.
+Baker House, which will be open from 1-4 pm, will transport visitors to the 19th century as the DHS looks at how Christmas celebrations evolved in the 1800s and showcases special Cape-Cod-themed Yuletide decorations made of rose hips, evergreens, cranberries, shells, spices, and more.
 Guests will also have the chance to sample a variety of traditional and delectable holiday fare, including mince pies, figgy pudding, and sugar plums.
 The house museum is at 90 Old Main Street in West Dennis.

 Admission to both venues—as always—is free, with donations gladly accepted.